Luke the Developer

 The world needs software that is modern yet stable, balanced skillfully between innovation and standards.
 The applications built at this intersection are naturally useful, accessible and delightful.

-As a seasoned software engineer, I have worked at all layers of the stack building things that are maintainable and long-lasting with a focus on performance and privacy - from state-of-the-art React apps to serverless platforms, blockchain networks to viral marketing websites, open source tools and a pineapple delivery system.
+As a seasoned software engineer, I have worked at all layers of the stack building things that are maintainable and long-lasting with a focus on performance and privacy - from serverless payments platforms to state-of-the-art React apps, blockchain networks to viral marketing websites, open source tools and a pineapple delivery system.
 I've worked for early-stage startups, international corporations, prominent charities and infamous advertising agencies.

 👇 Below are some of the things I’ve proudly worked on over the years.
 My CV has a more structured timeline.